-Thailand's PTTEP takes $500 million stake in Malaysia LNG project
+CORRECTED-Thailand's PTT venture takes $500 million stake in Malaysia LNG project

+(Corrects headline and paragraph 1 to show that PTT venture not PTTEP took stake)

-BANGKOK, July 27 (Reuters) - PTTEP, the exploration and production arm of Thailand's oil and gas giant PTT Group, said on Thursday it had taken a $500 million stake in a liquefied natural gas (LNG) project with Malaysia's Petronas.
+BANGKOK, July 27 (Reuters) - PTTEP, the exploration and production arm of Thailand's oil and gas giant PTT Group, said on Thursday their liquefied natural gas (LNG) venture had taken a $500 million stake in a project with Malaysia's Petronas.

 Announcing second-quarter results - which were roughly in line with analysts' expectations - PTTEP said it was looking to expand further in Southeast Asia and was awaiting the results of a few bid proposals for exploration projects in the region.